-A sole trader is a self-employed person who is the sole owner of their business.
-It’s a simple business structure which allows someone to carry out his/her trade(s) without the need for registering the business with companies house.
+A sole trader is a self-employed person who is the sole owner of a business.
+It’s a simple business structure that allows someone to carry out his/her trade(s) without the need for registering the business with companies house.
 The owner and the business are one.
 You can set up as one by contacting us here at Carrington Blake Accountancy to assist you or via the GOV.UK website (you’ll need to do this for tax purposes).

 What is a Limited Company?

 A limited company is a business structure that has its own legal identity.
 The owner(s) and the business are different persons.
 A limited company is owned by the shareholder(s) and managed by the director(s).
 A director can also be a shareholder.
 Determined by the type and number of shares held are rights.
 A limited company is required to register their business with companies house before using the word “limited” in their name.

 While putting in place either structure will bring its own benefits and weakness, here are the benefits and drawbacks of both the business structures.

 Sole Trader Advantages:

 - Easy to set up and moderately little paperwork, other than an annual self-assessment tax return.

 - Greater privacy than incorporated businesses, whose details are often found via Companies House.

 - For Capital Gain Tax purposes, a sole trader receives an annual allowance.
 The annual allowance for 2020/21 is £12,300.
 CGT will be charged only on the gains above the annual allowance.

 - Sole traders have unlimited liability, as they’re not viewed as a separate entity by UK law.
 This implies that if the business gets into debt, the business owner is personally liable.
 As such, sole traders could lose personal assets if things go wrong.